 The WindyNation 200 Watt comes with two 100W solar panels.
 So, overall, you can get up to 200W from the unit – the same as the ECO-WORTHY 200 Watts.
 This output is good enough for RVs with few appliances.

 For a brand that produces solar generators and other innovative solar technology products, you wouldn’t expect polycrystalline panels, a modified sine wave inverter, and a PWM charge controller in their solar kit.
-But then, the product gets the job done and that is the most important thing.
+But then, the product gets the job done, which is the most important thing.

 While not as efficient as an MPPT controller, the PWM of this product has a charging current rate of 30A.
-A charging current rate of 30A is great even for a PWM controller.
+A charging current rate of 30A is excellent, even for a PWM controller.

 Battery Capacity, Inverter Rating, and Durability

 The WindyNation comes with two 100Ah batteries.
-So, in total, you get a battery capacity of 200Ah – good enough for minimal load in an RV.
+So, you get a battery capacity 200Ah – good enough for a minimal load in an RV.
 Its inverter can handle up to 1500W of continuous, which is impressive considering its specifications.

 Pros